-2007: Pam Kachmar is elected as Foundation President.
-Lori and Pam continue to serve as Camp Director and Co-Director, respectively, for the 12th annual camp session which served 45 kids.
+2007: Pam is elected as Foundation President.
+Lori and Pam continued to serve as Camp Director and Co-Director, for the 12th annual camp session which served 45 Campers.

-2008: Camping Out Sessions at a Water Park in Helen, GA began.
-Pam continued to serve as Foundation President and graduates to serve as Camp Director.
-Beverly Taylor moved back in to serve as Co-Director for the 13th annual camp session.
+2008: The inaugural Camp Out session took place at a water park in Helen, GA.
+Pam continued to serve as Foundation President and graduated to serve as Camp Director.
+Beverly Taylor served as Co-Director for the 13th annual camp session.

 2009: JR Clark is elected as Foundation President.
-Pam and Beverly continue to serve as Camp Director and Co-Director, respectively, for the 14th annual camp session which served 50 kids.
+Pam and Beverly continue to serve as Camp Director and Co-Director, for the 14th annual camp session which served 50 Campers.
 The theme was "Renaissance".
 Camp Dream became certified as a "Guide Star" nonprofit group.

 2010: JR Clark continues to serve as Foundation President.
 Beverly moves up to serve as Camp Director, while Amber Hamby steps in as Co-Director for the 15th annual camp session.
-This camp session served 53 kids with a "Wacky and Tacky" theme.
+This camp session served 53 Campers with a "Wacky and Tacky" theme.

 2011: The Foundation officially changed their name from the Georgia Jaycettes Foundation to Camp Dream Foundation.
 This 16th anniversary marks the first year for holding multiple camp sessions.
-The three sessions served a total of 116 kids with a "Pirate" theme.
+The three sessions served a total of 116 Campers with a "Pirate" theme.

-2012: The number of camp sessions increased to four and served a total of 157 kids with a "Super Heroes" theme.
+2012: The number of camp sessions increased to four and served a total of 157 Campers with a "Super Heroes" theme.

-2013: During the 18th Anniversary, the number of camp sessions increased to five and served a total of 200 children with a "Harry Potter" theme.
+2013: During the 18th Anniversary, the number of camp sessions increased to five and served a total of 200 Campers with a "Harry Potter" theme.

 2014: During the 19th Anniversary, The Foundation proudly entered into a relationship with Yvette Pegues, Ms. Wheelchair USA, as its National Spokesperson.
 Chassity Carter and Sarah Meadows served as co-Camp Directors while Campers enjoyed "Wild West" themed sessions.

 2015: Camp Dream celebrates its 20th Anniversary and was commended by the Georgia General Assembly, by declaring March 18th as Camp Dream Day.
 Kassie Phillips served as the Camp Director, themed "Dr. Seuss".
 The 'Camp Dream Team' participated in over 50 local community events throughout Georgia.